abenykenti/ISO-27001-Audit-Account-Lockout-Policy-Control/README.md

 ISO 27001 Audit – Account Lockout Policy Control

 **Objective:**
-Evaluate the Active Directory system based on ISO 27001 controls to assess the implementation and effectiveness of account lockout mechanisms.
+Evaluate the SecureAuth-AD system based on ISO 27001 controls to assess the implementation and effectiveness of account lockout mechanisms.

 ---